CentreForDigitalHumanities/backbone-util/README.md

 String with the URL to which registration confirmation requests should be sent.
 Required if you want to use the `confirmRegistration` method.

-##### Setting `registrationKeyName`

-String with the name of the confirmation token that should be sent in the payload to the registration confirmation endpoint.
-Defaults to `'key'`.
-Value must be correct if you want to use the `confirmRegistration` method.

 ##### Setting `permissionsAttribute`

 String with the name of the attribute that will contain the user's set of permissions.
 Defaults to `'permissions'`.
 Value must be correct if you want to use the `hasPermission` method.